📞 Speak with someone today: 423-202-3008

 Closest clinic: Bulls Gap (20 miles)

-Greene County residents typically use our Bulls Gap clinic on Highway 11E for opioid treatment services.
+Greene County residents use our Bulls Gap clinic on Highway 11E for opioid care.

 📍 Morristown, TN